 list processescommands to determine whether the cluster has been defined as desired.

-If you wish to use SQL node connection pooling, see Setup for mysqld connection pooling before creating the cluster.
+If you wish to use SQL node connection pooling, see Setting up mysqld connection pooling before creating the cluster.

 Initial configuration.
 Perform any configuration of the cluster that is required or desired prior to starting it.
 You can set values for MySQL Cluster Manager configuration attributes (MySQL NDB Cluster parameters and MySQL Server options) using the MySQL Cluster Manager client